heimdallreport/opentlc-sandbox-automation/README.md

 Ansible will prompt for **sudo** password to install the latest `oc` and `openshift-install` binaries under the `/usr/local/bin` path.

-Users are expected to provide the following mandatory informations, prompted during the playbook execution.
+Users are expected to provide the following mandatory informations in the `install_info_vars.yaml` file in order to complete the installation.
 - `base_domain`: the sandbox base domain that will be used to expose APIs and Ingress
 - `aws_access_key_id`: the AWS acces key id available in the received e-mail.
 - `aws_secret_access_key`: the AWS secret access key available in the received e-mail.